tinaa143/SOC26-RL-Arena-Mid-Term-report/week1/readme.md

 # Week 1 — Python Fundamentals & Grid Simulation

 ## Overview
-Week 1 focused on building the foundational Python skills needed for the rest of the project — classes, modules, and basic terminal I/O - by implementing a simple grid-based simulation from scratch.
+Week 1 focused on building the foundational Python skills needed for the rest of the project, classes, modules, and basic terminal I/O - by implementing a simple grid-based simulation from scratch.
 The goal was a 3×10 board where a player moves under keyboard input, respecting boundaries and obstacles.
 This is the base layer every later week (Pygame rendering, territory capture, RL environments) builds on top of.

 ## Topics Covered
 - Representing a 2D grid as a list of lists in Python